Optimal Sampling and Actuation for Real-Time Monitoring of Markov Sources: Conclusion

 \subsection{Proof of Lemma {\ref{theorem_ConsecutiveError}}}

-Using the DTMC model that describes the evolution of the AoII metric under the TARS policy, the steady-state probabilities $\pi_{i}$, $ \forall i \in \{1,2,\dots\}$, for the TARS policy can be calculated as: where $\pi_{0}$ is given by:
+Using the DTMC model that describes the evolution of the AoII metric under the TARS policy, as shown in Fig.~\ref{Fig_AoII}, the steady-state probabilities $\pi_{i}$, $ \forall i \in \{1,2,\dots\}$, for the TARS policy can be calculated as: